 Master plan staging addresses the timing of development and the provision of key public facilities.
-Staging assures sufficient capacity for the next phase of growth, provides essential place-making facilities as well as necessary connections for efficient mobility within and around an area.
+Staging assures sufficient capacity for the next phase of growth, provides essential place-making facilities, helps achieve a desired form of development, as well as necessary connections for efficient mobility within and around an area.
 Experience shows that all density allowed by zoning is rarely built and certainly not all at once.
 Market absorption rates are one limiting factor.
-Realizing the vision in this Plan will take time and its implementation should be reviewed six years after adoption to evaluate how development is achieving the vision and to make any necessary adjustments.
+Realizing the vision in this Plan will take time; its implementation should be monitored to evaluate how development is achieving the vision.

 The Annual Growth Policy (AGP) is used to establish the policies and procedures for administration of the Adequate Public Facilities Ordinance (APFO).
 The LSC is in the R&D Village policy area, where the AGP indicates that, by suburban standards, area roads are congested and certain school clusters are overcrowded.
 Any new development will need to mitigate a percentage of its impact before it can move forward.
 The goal of the APFO is to ensure that transportation and school facilities have sufficient capacity for the Planning Board to approve specific development projects.
-Although the AGP and APFO serve vital functions, they are insufficient to accomplish the purposes of master plan staging, which has a different and complementary set of functions, including: